awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 For an Aurora global database cluster, the upgrade process upgrades all DB clusters that make up your Aurora global database at the same time\.
 It does so to ensure that each runs the same Aurora PostgreSQL version\.
 It also ensures that any changes to system tables, data file formats, and so on, are automatically replicated to all secondary clusters\.

-To upgrade a global database cluster to a new major version of Aurora PostgreSQL, we recommend that you test your applications on the upgraded version, as detailed in [Before upgrading your production DB cluster to a new major version](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary)\.
-Be sure to prepare your DB cluster parameter group and DB parameter group settings for each AWS Region in your Aurora global database before the upgrade as detailed in [step 1.](#step-1) of [Before upgrading your production DB cluster to a new major version](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary)\.
+To upgrade a global database cluster to a new major version of Aurora PostgreSQL, we recommend that you test your applications on the upgraded version, as detailed in [Testing an upgrade of your production DB cluster to a new major version](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary)\.
+Be sure to prepare your DB cluster parameter group and DB parameter group settings for each AWS Region in your Aurora global database before the upgrade as detailed in [step 1.](#step-1) of [Testing an upgrade of your production DB cluster to a new major version](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary)\.

 If your Aurora PostgreSQL global database cluster has a recovery point objective \(RPO\) set for its `rds.global_db_rpo` parameter, make sure to reset the parameter before upgrading\.
 The major version upgrade process doesn't work if the RPO is turned on\.
 By default, this parameter is turned off\.
 For more information about Aurora PostgreSQL global databases and RPO, see [Managing RPOs for Aurora PostgreSQL–based global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-manage-recovery)\.